The Cayman Islands National Archive (CINA) is dedicated to preserving the documentary history of the Cayman Islands and its people.

 For more information, please see the Classes of Information page or Section 7: Categories of Information of our publication scheme.

-The Cayman Islands National Archive is established under The National Archive and Public Records Law (2015 Revision).
+The Cayman Islands National Archive is established under The National Archive and Public Records Act (2015 Revision).
 The major responsibilities of the National Archive are defined in this Law and the accompanying Regulations.
-The National Archive also has responsibilities to establish rules and procedures, as defined in The Financial Regulations section 43(2); The Personnel Regulations section 49(3); and The Freedom of Information Law section 52(3).
+The National Archive also has responsibilities to establish rules and procedures, as defined in The Financial Regulations section 43(2); The Personnel Regulations section 49(3); and The Freedom of Information Act section 52(3).